All Episodes

 They ignored every other thing that he has released over the years.

-And you know what, he's right, he has released things on Republicans and on Democrats.
+He has released things on Republicans and on Democrats.

 There's none whatsoever.

-This is about a stupid Secretary of State trying to flaunt the law and bypass coequal branches of government and and literally setting up a server where she never should have set it up.
+This was about a stupid Secretary of State trying to flaunt the law and bypass co-equal branches of government.

-Yes, and uh I also look at the track record of the intelligence agencies and how they lie to us consistently over time, uh, whereas all the material from Julian Assange has been basically the truth every time.
+Yes, and I also look at the track record of the intelligence agencies and how they lie to us consistently over time, whereas all the material from Julian Assange has been basically the truth every time.

-I only have about ten seconds.
+I only have about 10 seconds.

 Yeah, absolutely, Sean, he did.